openhwgroup/cva6/mk/TOOLCHAIN.md

-Similarily, [YAML2MAKE](../bin/yaml2make) also parses corev-dv.yaml and create a set of variables that are used by the corev-dv to pass run-time arguments to the SystemVerilog simulator, typically as plusagrs to control how corev-dv generate the pseudo-random test-program.
+Similarily, [YAML2MAKE](../bin/yaml2make) also parses corev-dv.yaml and create a set of variables that are used by the corev-dv to pass run-time arguments to the SystemVerilog simulator, typically as plusargs to control how corev-dv generates the pseudo-random test-program.
 These variables all have a "GEN\_" prefix.
 NOTE: defining toolchain parameters in corev-dv is not required as the Makefile does not use variables prefixed with "GEN\_" to access or control the toolchain.